tayapro/just-works/README.md

 ### As a **returning** and a **frequent user**

 - I want to easily navigate the website.
-- I want to see structured life hacks with sections for Material, Duration, and Instructions.
+- I want to see structured lifehacks with sections for Material, Duration, and Instructions.
 - I want to feel welcomed on HEPY website.
 - I want to see testimonials.
 - I want to make sure I don't get lost on this website.